Chenfeng1271/MGMRA/README.md

 ### Highlights
 - The learned coarse-to-fine prototypes can consistently provide domain-level semantic templets with various granularity, meeting the requirement for multi-level semantic alignment.
 - Our proposed MG-MRA boosts the performance of baseline and existing state of the arts, e.g., AGW  and HCT  by a large margin with limited consumptions.
 We achieve a new state-of-the-art on RegDB  and SYSU-MM01 with 94.59%/88.18% and 72.50%/68.94% Rank1/mAP respectively.
+- This work has some potential interesting settings which have not been explored, such as uncompatiblity with maxpooling as introduced in the discussion section of our paper.
+Moreover, some specific phenomenon show this module does a regulation work if your try to use the MGMRA brach output to evaluate.
+Unluckily, I have to move to my next work and can not investigate it further.

 ### Method
 ![image-20210909100353763](20210918132449.png)